open-easyrtc/open-easyrtc/docs/easyrtc_installing.md

 Start Browsing!
 ---------------

-Browsing easyRTC should be a snap.
+Browsing EasyRTC should be a snap.
 If you have installed the server on your desktop machine with the default settings, you can browse to it by going to:

  * [http://localhost:8080/](http://localhost:8080/)